alixedi/land/apps/lituk.md

       learn new chapters and attempt mock tests.
 This makes things simple - Install the app, close the rings, pass your Life in the UK test.
     image: ../assets/uploads/rings-2-3-.jpg
-  - title: And everything else you expect from a Driving Theory test app
+  - title: And everything else you expect from a Life in the UK test preparation app
     description: >-

-      * ✓   Carefully prepared questions followed by easy explanations
+      * ✓   Carefully handpicked questions followed by easy explanations.
+All prepared from the official handbook

       * ✓    Mock Tests to give you a taste of the real test.
 Attempt as many as you can

-        ✓    Quick review strategy specially desined for last-minute revision
+        ✓    Quick review strategy specially designed for last-minute revision.
+See all those questions you have trouble remembering, at one place
     image: ../assets/uploads/undraw_online_organizer_ofxm.svg
 cta:
   title: Download Now